-The Wrangell Borough Assembly voted Tuesday to move forward with evaluating development options at the former Wrangell Institute property and the former mill site.
+The Wrangell Borough Assembly is moving forward with evaluating options for marine industrial development at the former mill site six miles south of town.

 British Columbia's Mount Polley Mine, which became a poster child for environmental disasters, will soon begin discharging wastewater.